-In the second line of defence, the Risk Controlling and Compliance units facilitate and monitor the implementation of effective risk management and ensure independent risk reporting to the Management of the Bank.
+In the second line of defence, the Risk Controlling and Compliance Departments facilitate and monitor the implementation of effective risk management and ensure independent risk reporting to the Management of the Bank.

-The third line of defence consists of the Bank's independent Internal Audit Department, which employs a risk-oriented approach to evaluate how effectively Berenberg controls its risks and how well the first and second lines of defence perform their tasks.
+The third line of defence consists of the independent Internal Audit Department, which employs a riskoriented approach to evaluate how effectively Berenberg controls its risks and how well the first and second lines of defence perform their tasks.

-Our Management and Risk Controlling Department or crisis team are continually analysing the effects of the current coronavirus pandemic and closely overseeing the implementation of management measures.
+The Management and the Risk Controlling Department or crisis team are continually analysing the effects of the ongoing coronavirus pandemic and closely overseeing the implementation of management measures.
 In view of the volatility in financial and capital markets, we are also conducting ad-hoc analysis.
-The results to date show that the bank's position in the ICAAP is extremely robust from both the normative and the economic perspective.
+The results show that the bank's position in the ICAAP is extremely robust from both the normative and the economic perspective.
 From today's standpoint, the existing buffers in economic capital are also sufficient to absorb the effects of the crisis on the Bank.
 The stress tests conducted to date are adequate for the current scenario, but will be supplemented and adjusted as needed in the current situation.